Teignmouth R.F.C.: Ground

-Bitton Park Sports Ground is situated in the town of Teignmouth on the banks of the River Teign, next to the Teignmouth Bridge and within walking distance of the train station.
+Bitton Park Sports Ground is in the town of Teignmouth on the banks of the River Teign, next to the Teignmouth Bridge and within walking distance of the Teignmouth railway station.
 The ground has been occupied by the rugby club since 1904 and consists of a main pitch with a covered stand with seating, a club house, and a secondary pitch for seconds and youth fixtures.
 The main pitch has space for around 1,000 standing, which along with 210 in the stand brings the overall capacity to approximately 1,210.
 Alternative facilities are also available at Broadmeadow Pitches about 10 minutes up the road next to the Morrisons store.